CoMMALab/commalab.github.io/_pages/join.md

 ## Existing Purdue Undergraduate/Masters/Doctoral Students

 Please email the PI directly with your résumé or CV and a cover letter about why you are interested in working in the lab and your relevant experience.
-It is also recommend to take a course offered by the PI and express your interest in joining the lab.
+It is also recommend to [take a course offered by the PI](/teaching) and express your interest in joining the lab.

+## Collaboration

+We are always interested in potential collaborations in academia, industry, and elsewhere that synergize with the direction of the CoMMA Lab!
+Please email the PI directly

 ## Diversity and Inclusion